 The Program encourages innovation.
-If you have a concept for providing spay and neuter to pets and/or feral cats that require equipment but don't exactly fit under D-I-A or D-I-B above, discuss it here.
+If you have a concept for providing spay and neuter to pets and/or feral cats that require equipment but it doesn't exactly fit under D-I-A or D-I-B above, discuss it here.
 Use the guidance in the previous paragraphs above as guides to the information that should be discussed.

-D-2-REVELANT DATA
+D-2-RELEVANT DATA

-It is required that Applicants provide statistics from the shelter or shelters in their target areas.
+It is required that Applicants provide statistics from the shelter(s) in their target area(s).
 Statistics on a county level are a must.
-Statistics drilled down to a more specific area (if this is doable by the shelter) is most desirable and helps the Applicant justify the need even more.
-Organizations that also collect their own can discuss it here.
+Statistics drilled down to a more specific area (if this is possible) is most desirable and helps the Applicant justify the need even more.
+Organizations that also collect their own data can discuss it here.
 This information helps in the Need for Request Section and the Expected Benefits Section and should be part of both discussions.

-Shelter Statistics are Public Information and is obtainable from the county shelters upon request.
+Shelter Statistics are Public Information and are obtainable from municipal shelters upon request.

-YOU CAN obtain Quarterly Shelter Survey data sheets from MDA by emailing the Program Coordinator as a "Public Information Request", specifying from what facility(ies) and time periods the information should cover.
+You can obtain Quarterly Shelter Survey data sheets from MDA by emailing the Program Coordinator as a "Public Information Request", specifying from what facility(ies) and time periods the information should cover.